sanjibnarzary/sanjibnarzary.github.io/content/about.md

 Hi there!
 Thank you for stopping by.
 I am Sanjib Narzary, working as an Assistant Professor in the department of Computer Science and Engineering at Central Institute of Technology Kokrajhar, a Deemed to-be University under the Government of India.

+## Courses Taught
 I have more than 11+ years of experiences in teaching.
-I have taught the following course in different levels
+I have taught the following courses in different levels
   - Advanced Cryptography and Information Security, Graduate (M.Tech), (Theory)
     - Jul-Dec, 2020
   - ATM Networks, Undergraduate (B.Tech), (Theory)